Cooking with Kids: The Benefits of Making Food Memories

 Raising a child who enjoys bell peppers as much as pizza takes persistence, but the more joyful experiences with food that you create in the kitchen, the more likely your child is to have a positive association with healthy foods.
 Here’s a simple kid-pleaser to make at home with your young ones: ham-and-veggie pinwheels.
 Your children can help layer on the ingredients, and then oooh and aaah over how nice they look when sliced.

-Ham and Veggie Pinwheelsham and cheese pinwheels
+Ham and Veggie Pinwheels

 Prep time: 10 minutes